 We note that the company was receptive to investors’ feedback and intends to consider the feedback in its sustainability plan.
 We are monitoring progress on how this further develops.

 Voting on climate change

-We engage proactively with companies on climate change risk, but we also express our views through our proxy voting activity.
+We leverage our shareholder rights pro-actively, through direct engagement with companies on climate change risk, but we also express our views through our proxy voting activity.
 We will consider voting against director elections, executive compensation or other management resolutions where we are not satisfied with the steps taken by the company on climate change risk, the quality of the engagement discussion or its progress.

 2021 voting case studies

 A decade of stock underperformance and balance sheet deterioration raised questions about the strategy from the management and board oversight at oil and gas company, Exxon Mobil.
 At the company’s 2021 AGM, activist hedge fund Engine No. 1 put forward four of its own nominees for the Board.